- You do not have any products in your shopping cart yet.

 Other Models and Combinations

-Experience the Lakeside series and many more tree trunk coffee tables in our 6,000 m² showroom in 26847 Detern.
+Experience the Lakeside series and many other tree trunk coffee tables in our 6,000 m² exhibition in 26847 Detern.
 Discover also our large selection in the decoration area with hundreds of ideas for room design.

 Manufacturer Information and Sustainability